kjbautista/gelinsight/README.md

   <img src="./img/demo_1.PNG" alt="Software Demo - Image Processing" width="800">
 </p>

   1. Click `Load Image`.
-Load image to process.
+Select image to process.
 (Supported file types: .jpg, .jpeg, .tif, .tiff, .png, .bmp)
   2. Click `Select New Region`.
 Click and drag to draw a rectangle around a region of interest to analyze.
 Adjust the rectangle accordingly to fully encompass the desired region.
   3. Click `Confirm Region` to confirm region of interest.
   4. Input the number of lanes (including the ladder) and the position of the ladder relative to the other lanes.